cleanlab/cleanlab/README.md

 ## Use cleanlab with any model (TensorFlow, PyTorch, sklearn, xgboost, etc.)

-All of the features of the cleanlab package work with **any dataset** and **any model**.
+All features of cleanlab work with **any dataset** and **any model**.
 Yes, any model: scikit-learn, PyTorch, Tensorflow, Keras, JAX, HuggingFace, MXNet, XGBoost, etc.
 If you use a sklearn-compatible classifier, cleanlab methods work out-of-the-box.

 <details><summary>